blocky/attestation-service-examples/time_weighted_average_price/attest_fn_call/README.md

 	[]price.Price,
 	error,
 ) {
+	switch {
-	// bootstrap with empty samples if we don't have a transitive attestation if tAttest == "" {
+	// bootstrap with empty samples if we don't have any attestations case eAttest == "" && tAttest == "":
 		return []price.Price{}, nil
-	}
+	// otherwise, ensure we have both attestations case eAttest == "" || tAttest == "":
+		return nil, errors.New("missing one of eAttest or tAttest, both required") }

 	verifiedTA, err := basm.VerifyAttestation(